nguyenhieptech/react-query-example/README.md

 This project is setup with:

-- [Vite](https://vitejs.dev/): A very fast build tool
+- [Vite](https://vitejs.dev/): "Next Generation Frontend Tooling".
+It's faster than [create-react-app](https://create-react-app.dev/).
+Consider using Vite for all your personal projects.
+It's worth it.
 - [WindiCSS](https://windicss.org/guide/): "An **on-demand** alternative to Tailwind, which provides faster load times, **full compatibility with Tailwind v2.0**, and a bunch of additional cool features."
-- [React Hook Form](https://react-hook-form.com/): Form builder and validation library
+- [React Hook Form](https://react-hook-form.com/): Performant, flexible and extensible forms with easy-to-use validation.
-- [React Modal](http://reactcommunity.org/react-modal/): An accessible modal component
+- [React Modal](http://reactcommunity.org/react-modal/): Accessible modal dialog component for React.
-- [Axios](https://github.com/axios/axios): Promised based HTTP client for browsers
+- [Axios](https://github.com/axios/axios): Promise based HTTP client for the browser and Node.js.
-- [JSON Server](https://github.com/typicode/json-server): Full fake REST API server
+- [JSON Server](https://github.com/typicode/json-server): Full fake REST API server with zero coding in less than 30 seconds.

 ## Run Locally